Abo7atm/tempmail-bot/README.md

 ## Usage:
-Set your API key as your TG_KEY environment variable `go run bot.go`
+Set your API key as your TG_KEY environment variable, then run: `go run bot.go`